robmoore-i/helm-test-java/README.md

 # Helm Test Java

 A library for writing automated tests for Helm charts, so that you can have a great developer experience while working on them.
-There is also a companion Gradle plugin to further streamline the experience.
+There is a companion Gradle plugin to manage the Helm toolchain you use for tests.

 ## Usage example